 Addressing communities’ pressing needs by empowering current leaders and readying leaders of tomorrow.

-For seventeen years, MCW has brought its mission to empower leaders around the world to five continents and more than 50 countries.
+Since 1999, MCW has brought its mission to address communities’ pressing needs by empowering current leaders and readying leaders to tomorrow to five continents and more than 50 countries.

-With our three areas of focus, including our Young Leaders Program, Community Development Program, and Oral Health Care Program, our vision is for communities throughout the world to achieve greater levels of education, improved health, and increased economic security.
+Focusing on three programs – Young Leaders Program, Community Development Program, and Oral Health Care Program, our vision is for communities around the world to achieve greater levels of education, improved health, and increased economic security.

-From awarding young change-makers grants to start their own projects, empowering rural communities with employable skills, or supporting the expansion of Tanzania’s only dental school, our impact has been felt in communities in all corners of the world.
+From awarding grants to young change-makers to start their own projects, empowering rural communities with employable skills, or supporting the expansion of Tanzania’s only dental school, our impact has been felt communities worldwide.

 Take a look at some of the highlights from our work these past few years!